Unity-Technologies/com.unity.multiplayer.samples.coop/Packages/com.unity.multiplayer.samples.coop/README.md

 ---------------

-For a deep dive in Netcode and Boss Room, visit our [doc](https://docs-multiplayer.unity3d.com/) and [Learn](https://docs-multiplayer.unity3d.com/docs/learn/introduction) sections.
+For a deep dive in Unity Netcode and Boss Room, visit our [doc](https://docs-multiplayer.unity3d.com/) and [Learn](https://docs-multiplayer.unity3d.com/docs/learn/introduction) sections.

 ## Contributing